twagar11/ansible-labs/setup/Configure-Inventory.md

 $ sudo nano /etc/ansible/hosts
 ```

-create the following groups by adding them to the last lines
+Create the following groups by adding them to the last lines.

 ```console
 [webservers]